00-uno-00/GitHubAuthBOT/README.md

 env export GAB_SMTP_HOST             = <your smtp host>
 ```
+> Note that you'll need to take some [extra setps](https://github.com/go-gomail/gomail/issues/28) to set up a google account with 2FA active as sender.

 (you can use `env` to check if they have been set up correctly)

 ```bash